planetarium/www.nine-chronicles.dev/en/for-modder/guide/avatar-information-dapp-guide.md

 Now that we have updated the query and the client, it's time to modify the `src/App.tsx` code.

 We will use the previously updated `GetAvatarInformation` query via the `useGetAvatarInformationQuery` function to make the actual request.
-Since we have updated the client, the response from this function will now include inventory-related information, which we can display as a list.
+Since we have updated the client, the response from this function will now include action point information, which we can display it.

 ```typescript
 import { useState } from 'react';